alyahusnachoirunnisa/2300968_11_Aly_hate-speech_Gold/README.md

-# Indonesian Abusive and Hate Speech Twitter Text Analysis and API
+# Indonesian Abusive and Hate Speech Twitter Text Analysis and API Service

 ## Project Overview
 In this project, We've developed an API tailored to cleanse text data (focusing on *Indonesian Abusive and Hate Speech Twitter Text*) and analyze sentiment text data.
 The API incorporates a text classification model sourced from [huggingface (ayameRushia)](https://huggingface.co/ayameRushia/bert-base-indonesian-1.5G-sentiment-analysis-smsa).
 Additionally, We conducted a comprehensive analysis of Indonesian Abusive and Hate Speech Twitter Text, presenting the findings in a detailed report formatted as a PowerPoint presentation (pptx).